kkrt-labs/kakarot/README.md

 <div align="center">

-**Kakarot** is an Ethereum Virtual Machine written in Cairo.
-It means it can be deployed on StarkNet, a layer 2 scaling solution for Ethereum, and run any EVM bytecode program.
-Hence, Kakarot can be used to run Ethereum smart contracts on StarkNet.
-Kakarot is the super sayajin zkEVM!
-Why?
-Because:
+Kakarot is a zkEVM written in Cairo.
+It aims to allow users to leverage the scaling benefits of validity rollups while maintaining compatibility with the Ethereum ecosystem.
+Therefore, Kakarot can be used to run Ethereum smart contracts on Starknet.

-`It's over 9000!!!!!`.
+We strongly believe the CairoVM will provide the best zero-knowledge toolbox in the coming years and that the Ethereum network effect will remain dominant in the meantime.
+We present to developers an abstraction layer they're familiar
+with: the EVM.
+Build and deploy as if you were working on Ethereum, be forward compatible with the future of zero-knowledge.

 It is a work in progress, and it is not ready for production.